AIR-DISCOVER/DQS3D/README.md

 ## Environment Preparation

-For installing the environment, we follow [FCAF3D](https://github.com/SamsungLabs/fcaf3d) and provide a [Dockerfile](docker/Dockerfile).
+For installing the environment, we follow [FCAF3D](https://github.com/SamsungLabs/fcaf3d), except that we use `pytorch==1.10.2+cu113`.

-Alternatively, you can install the environment manually by reading the instructions provided in the Dockerfile above.
+We recommend that you install the environment manually by reading the instructions provided in the Dockerfile.
 You can refer to installation guide of [FCAF3D](https://github.com/SamsungLabs/fcaf3d) for more details.

 Most of the `DQS3D`-related code locates in the following files:
 + [mmdet3d/datasets/semi_supervised_dataset.py](mmdet3d/datasets/semi_supervised_dataset.py)